ACC-AJRCA Pilot Program for Accelerated ACC Associate Membership

 3. Two letters of recommendation from individuals with whom the candidate has a personal relationship.

-At the conclusion of this course of study, candidates will be assessed according to existing ACC External Membership policy: through a combination of written essays, a short musical program, and an interview with a panel of adjudicators composed of AJRCA administration/alumni and ACC leadership.
+Candidates will be assessed according to existing ACC External Membership policy: through a combination of written essays, a short musical program, and an interview with a panel of adjudicators composed of AJRCA administration/alumni and ACC leadership.
 All adjudicators are ACC members in good standing.
+The test will be schedule in both Southern California and the New York Metro area in early December.

 Successful candidates are recommended for ACC Associate Membership by the ACC External Testing Committee, to be voted upon by the ACC Executive Board in accordance with existing ACC External Membership policy.